verhyppo/sample-one-shot-payment/README.md

 [👀 Look at the demo](https://sample-one-shot-payment.vercel.app/)

+## Important notes
+This is not a production ready e-shop, this is a showcase to describe the technical integration among an external system and XPAY API.

 ## Developing

 Install dependencies with `npm install` (or `pnpm install` or `yarn`), then start a development server (plase read configuration section first):